 Next, shred the cheese.
 You’ll need 3oz each Pepper Jack cheese for creaminess and a little bit of heat, and Queso Quesadilla for a buttery flavor and supreme melting capabilities.
 You can find Queso Quesadilla right at the regular grocery store, but if you can’t locate it I’d sub in white cheddar or Monterrey Jack.

-Back to the skillet!
-Scrape out any fat that might remain after cooking the shrimp then layer in half the baked tortilla chips, half the cooked chorizo and shrimp, and half of the cheeses.
+Scrape out any fat that might remain in the skillet after cooking the shrimp then layer in half the baked tortilla chips, half the cooked chorizo and shrimp, and half of the cheeses.
 Repeat the layers again then bake until the cheese is melted, 5-7 minutes.

 Last step is to make the Fresh Pico de Gallo while the nachos are baking.
 That’s just 2 vine-ripened tomatoes that have been seeded and chopped tossed with 1/4 minced white onion, 1/4 cup packed cilantro that’s been chopped, 1/2 minced jalapeno, the juice from half a lime, and salt.
 Easy as that!